ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-write-custom-transactions.md

 This is related to dynamic fees calculation, we need to provide the fee per additional byte for our transaction.

-## BusinessBuilder to create our transactions
+## BusinessRegistrationBuilder to create our transactions

 An additional step is to create what we call a *builder* for our custom transaction type.